maciejpirog/grzb/README.md

 (axiom {impl (> n 0) (FACTORIAL (- n 1) k) (FACTORIAL n (* k n))})
 ```

-As a convention, we write verification logic expressions in curly braces (except of course the constants `true` and `false`).
+As a convention, we write verification logic expressions in curly braces (except of course the constants `true` and `false`) and we use all-caps for names of relations.

 ### While